-NEW!!! – Working Draft – Guide to Narrative Evaluations (.pdf) – This guide was written by a group of faculty building on a few years of evaluation analysis and discussion.
+Revised 12/17!!! – Working Draft – Guide to Narrative Evaluations for Faculty (.pdf) – This guide was written by a group of faculty building on a few years of evaluation analysis and discussion.
 It is meant as a working draft and our hope is to make evaluations easier to write, make them more useful to students and the outside world, and to spark conversation about our practice of evaluation writing.
 This guide will be revised pending faculty use and discussion.

 Div II Final Meeting Questions (.pdf) that support the writing of a Div II evaluation.
 These are just my own questions developed over years of working with all of you and affected by the evaluation guide.
 When I use these, I find my notes from the meeting are a good draft of the evaluation.
 Use them/adapt them if you’d like. — Laura Wenk

 Below are some older posts about narrative evaluations – much of this has been folded into the guide above.

 Purposes and logistics: Course evaluations serve a number of purposes.
 The most important is for students to understand what they are doing well, what they need to work on, and what their next challenge might be.
 The course evaluations also help advisors and committees guide students to new experiences, and they help the advisors/chairs write Divisional evaluations and graduate school/work recommendations that articulate students’ abilities as well as describe what they have accomplished.
 Lastly, the narrative evaluations help the institution assess learning across students, that is, to describe the effects of a Hampshire education.